• Robotic and Real-time Lab, Department of Electrical Engineering Amirkabir University

 - Simulation and implementation

 Moreover, Industry and start-ups activist in mobility and smart transportation can get comprehensive information on the current challenges toward cyber security in platoon cars.
-Without a doubt, this will give them a chance to take a step toward solving cyber security issues by designing secure and resilient control systems.
+Without a doubt, this will give them an opportunity to take a step toward solving cyber security issues to design a secure and resilient control systems.